rescript-lang/bucklescript.github.io/docs/build-configuration.md

 ## bs-dependencies, bs-dev-dependencies

 List of BuckleScript/Reason dependencies.
 Just like `package.json`'s dependencies, they'll be searched in `node_modules`.

+Note that only sources marked with `"type":"dev"` will be able to resolve modules from `bs-dev-dependencies`.

 ## reason, refmt